aws-deadline/deadline-cloud-worker-agent/DEVELOPMENT.md

 ### `src/deadline_worker_agent/log_sync`

-This Python sub-package contains code responsible for synchronizing logs emitted by Amazon Deadline Cloud tasks to their destination(s) in S3 and CloudWatch Logs, and synchronizing logs emitted by agent to CloudWatch Logs.
+This Python sub-package contains code responsible for synchronizing logs emitted by AWS Deadline Cloud tasks to their destination(s) in S3 and CloudWatch Logs, and synchronizing logs emitted by agent to CloudWatch Logs.

 ### `src/deadline_worker_agent/scheduler`

 This contains an impementation of the Worker Agent's scheduler.
-This works with the Amazon Deadline Cloud farm's scheduler via `UpdateWorkerSchedule` to synchronize the assignment, completion, and status reporting of work.
+This works with the AWS Deadline Cloud farm's scheduler via `UpdateWorkerSchedule` to synchronize the assignment, completion, and status reporting of work.

 ### `src/deadline_worker_agent/sessions`